sonicdetours/small-step/README.md

-# small-step
+# Small Step
-Command line sequencer for the Novation Launch series written in Ruby
+A command line sequencer for the Novation Launch series controllers written in Ruby